 London is blessed with numerous green parks and gardens, most importantly the eight main Royal Parks, from the central London Parks of Regent’s Park and Primrose Hill, Hyde Park, Kensington Gardens, St James’s Park and Green Park to those further out such as Richmond Park, Bushy Park, and Greenwich Park.
 These are often called “London’s Lungs” and are a green haven for Londoners and visitors alike.
 You may like to explore the following during a visit to London’s Royal Parks:

 1. St James’s Park is the oldest of the Royal Parks, purchased by Henry VIII for a deer park.
 It has always been associated with animals with James I keeping exotic animals such as camels, crocodiles and an elephant in the park.
 Today St James’s Park is famous for its birdlife, including a resident colony of pelicans, first introduced to the park in 1664 as a gift from the Russian ambassador.
 They are usually to be found sunning themselves on the rocks at the end of the lake opposite Horse Guards Parade.

-2. See if you can spot the beautiful circular plaques set in the ground through St James’s Park, Green Park, Hyde Park and Kensington Gardens.
-They have a rose emblem at the centre etched in aluminium and if you follow them all you will complete the 7 mile Princess Diana Memorial walk through the Royal Parks.
+2. See if you can spot the beautiful circular plaques set in the ground through St James’s Park, Green Park, Hyde Park, and Kensington Gardens.
+They have a rose emblem at the centre etched in aluminum and if you follow them all you will complete the 7 miles Princess Diana Memorial walk through the Royal Parks.

 St James’s Park: Princess Diana Memorial walk.
 Photo Credit: © Ursula Petula Barzey.